Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Asymptotic Representation for Sequential Decisions

-This result indicates that the simple shifted normal model $N(h,J_0^{-1})$ serves as a canonical model, in the sense that any procedure can be matched asymptotically by a procedure in the normal model.
-By analyzing this Gaussian ``limit experiment,'' we can derive performance bounds on the asymptotic properties of procedures in the original problem, and in some cases we can directly deduce the form of optimal procedures.
+By analyzing the simple shifted normal ``limit experiment'' where $Z$ is a single multivariate normal draw with unknown mean and known variance matrix, we can derive performance bounds on the asymptotic properties of procedures in the original problem, and in some cases we can directly deduce the form of optimal procedures.